Bamboo Airways to launch first ever Vietnam - Czech direct flight - VnExpress International

 More than 80,000 Vietnamese live in the Czech Republic now, making Vietnamese the third biggest minority group in the country, which also pushes demand for air travel between the two countries, according to official figures.

+Bamboo Airways said it will offer 5-star service for the route.
+Photo courtersy of the airline.

 Launched in January 2019, Bamboo Airways now operates flights on 34 domestic and international routes.
-It has conducted nearly 20,000 flights to date with almost 3 million passengers.
+It has conducted more than 20,000 flights to date with over 3 million passengers.
 In just one year, the airline reported pre-tax profits of VND303 billion ($13 million).

-Vietnam now has six domestic carriers: Vietnam Airlines, Vietjet, Jetstar Pacific, Vietnam Air Services Company (VASCO), Bamboo Airways, and newly-licensed Vietstar Airlines, a military-run company.

 A recent report by Mastercard said Vietnam has the second fastest growing outbound market in the Asia Pacific region after Myanmar, with projected annual growth of 9.5 percent between 2016 and 2021.
 The firm also forecast that 7.5 million Vietnamese will travel outside the country in 2021.